Thunderpat45/pennSchedulingApp/README.md

 weekly schedule but compete for space and time within our limited size facility.
 Each 'coach/teamLeader' has a number of teams, but cannot host multiple teams at once, and must respect the overall capacity of our single facility.
 The previous method to address this issue was simply to try to 'eye up' the best solution on which teams should be scheduled when, which inevitably led to conflicts that caused this scheduling process to take weeks.
-As it was, the process was not only time-inefficient, it also rarely came up with the optimized solution, and most teams had to generate unexpected back-up requests that were far from optimal.
+As it was, the process was lacking efficiency from both a time and a selection optimization standpoint, and most teams had to generate unexpected back-up requests that were far from optimal.

 I wanted to come up with a solution that could not only generate a solution faster, but would actually test out all options and find the choices that truly represented, as close as possible, the time requests that our teams submitted, and so I created this web application as an attempt to address this.